hadronized/blog/You_are_being_spied_on.md

 because the prime minister would have stated you were a terrorist?
 Damn me if I know.

-# We’ve lost a right
+# We’re going to lose a right

-French people have lost a very important right: the right to privacy.
-It was sacrificied without your opinion for counter-terrorism, giving the government a power it shouldn’t have.
+French people will lose a very important right: the right to privacy.
+It’ll be sacrificied without your opinion for counter-terrorism, giving the government a power it shouldn’t have.
 You thought the NSA was/is wrong?
 Sure it is.
 But when the NSA watches over American and worldwide people, it is illegal whereas